 Sometimes the amount being claimed in litigation is ridiculous.
 You can be severely shaken by the amount claimed (or cross-claimed).
 But it may be just that the “jurisdictional limit” must be used.
 Is your lawyer experienced enough to let you know when the other side is using shock tactics?

 Sometimes litigation is commenced and then settled by the parties without their lawyer and so they wonder why they ever engaged one.
 This is not unusual, and it is a good thing.
-People often start litigation because they have argued themselves to a standstill and realise they cannot resolve it.
+People often start litigation because they have argued themselves to a standstill and realise they cannot resolve it alone.
 You can engage a lawyer to give your opposition the message that you will enforce your rights in Court if you have to.
-Can your lawyer negotiate an early, satisfactory compromise, or will they otherwise skilfully “soften up” the other party and get them back to the negotiating table so that you to get the deal done?
+Can your lawyer negotiate an early, satisfactory compromise, or will they otherwise skilfully “soften up” the other party and get them back to the negotiating table so that you can get the deal done?

 We explore a recent case example of why you should not delay if you want to make a defamation claim.
 Read more